 What fact is stranger than fiction in the publishing world?

-The fact that sadly, not every publisher is professional.
-Being yelled at and talked down to is not something you should put up with and I find it so strange that many people with "power" are not able to control themselves.
+something you should put up with and I find it so strange that many people with

-Thank you for this wonderful interview!
-It's been the most in-depth interview I've ever had and I quite enjoyed it!
+wonderful interview!
+It's been the most in-depth interview I've ever had and I

-Best Wishes to you and yours,
+Best Wishes to you and

-Ashley L. Knight
+Ashley

 Two events of significance occurred during of the birth of Ashley L. Knight in 1977.
 One was the VC10 jet flight time record from London to Bahrain was smashed by her father in his determination to be by her side and the appearance of brilliant meteor showers over the desert island that was witnessed by her godmother.
 Raised in Bahrain, the legendary kingdom of Dilmun, Ashley grew up on the shores of the Arabian Gulf, white haired and blue-eyed, swimming in the warm tidal shallows with her mother at seven days old as all baby mermaids are raised.